 3. Plug-In Package

 Contains the software which the Host uses for executing the Plug-In functions.

+4. License File

+Contains license file *TBD*

 2.3 Document Structure

 The ACDG Host provides a Graphics User Interface (GUI) which is used to access the different functions provided in the ACDG Plug-In.
 It also provides file management capability for the files being used to revise or build configuration databases.
 The ACDG Tool is used for building or revising the configuration databases and is not loaded on the airplane.